America’s Empty Offices Hit Pensions Hard

 |---|---|

-SNPS's forward EPS being higher than its trailing EPS indicates that the company is expected to achieve greater profitability this financial year.
-This suggests improving earnings and a stronger financial position compared to the previous year's performance.
+SNPS's forward EPS is greater than its trailing EPS, indicating that the company is expected to deliver higher profitability this year.
+This suggests that SNPS is projected to improve its earnings, reflecting positive growth compared to last year's financial performance.

 Price projections: